Document Classification

 It is critical to ensure that the evaluation set is never used to tune the model during training.
 Common practice involves splitting the dataset such as 80/10/10 or 75/10/15 for training, development, and evaluation sets, respectively.

-The document_classification directory contains the training (trn), development (dev), and evaluation (tst) sets comprising 82, 14, and 14 documents, respectively.
-Each document is a chapter from the chronicles_of_narnia.txt file, following a file-naming convention of A_B, where A denotes the book ID and B indicates the chapter ID.
+The [document\_classification](https://github.com/emory-courses/nlp-essentials/tree/main/dat/document_classification) directory contains the training (trn), development (dev), and evaluation (tst) sets comprising 82, 14, and 14 documents, respectively.
+Each document is a chapter from the [chronicles\_of\_narnia.txt](https://github.com/emory-courses/nlp-essentials/blob/main/dat/chronicles_of_narnia.txt) file, following a file-naming convention of `A_B`, where `A` denotes the book ID and `B` indicates the chapter ID.

 Let us define a function that takes a path to a directory containing training documents and returns a dictionary, where each key in the dictionary corresponds to a book label, and its associated value is a list of documents within that book:

-from src.types import Document
+from src.bag_of_words_model import Document

 import glob, os